BE CONFIDENT WITH YOUR DIAGNOSIS. TAKE ADVANTAGE OF A SECOND OPINION.

 • Follow an exercise program to strengthen the muscles.

-• Gradually increase your exercise level and avoid overdoing the exercise.
+• Gradually increase your level of exercise and avoid doing too much at once.

 • Avoid exercising immediately after eating a large meal.